 There are a few things to keep in mind to help you make the best choice.
 Here’s a quick list of some factors to consider:

 Capacity: How much milk do you and your family need?
-Make sure you choose a machine that can make enough milk to meet your needs.
-This can also translate to how often you would like to make your vegan creamy milk.
+Make sure you choose a machine to make enough milk to meet your needs.
+This can also translate to how often you want to make your vegan creamy milk.

-Storage: The small milk makers and the ones that have handles are light, portable, and can easily be stored in a cabinet and taken out as needed.
+Storage: The small milk makers with handles are light, portable, and can easily be stored in a cabinet and taken out as needed.
 Larger machines may need a place on your kitchen counter.

 Price: Compare prices of different models to find one that fits your budget.
 Be sure to look on Amazon Warehouse for returns for a big discount.

-Additional features: Some machines come with additional features like built-in strainers like a grinding cup or the ability to make hot drinks or soy milk.
-Decide if these features are important to you.
+Additional features: Some machines include features like built-in strainers like a grinding cup or the ability to make hot drinks or soy milk.
+Decide if these features are essential for you.

-User reviews: Read user reviews to get a sense of how well the machine performs in real-world use and the pros and cons of different models.
+User reviews: Read user reviews to understand how well the machine performs in real-world use and the pros and cons of different models.
 Be sure to read the latest ones as well as the most favorable ones.

 Almond Cow– Great for small or large batches